-Appeals of final course grades must be made by the fifth (5th) calendar day after the date the grades are mailed from the school.
+In modular programs, appeals of final course grades must be made by the fifth (5th) calendar day after the date the grades are mailed from the school.
+In linear programs, appeals of final course grades must be made by the sixth (6th) calendar day of the subsequent term.
 The Academic Dean/Director of Education may direct a grade to be changed when it is determined by an Appeal Committee that a final grade was influenced by any of the following: